anu-rock/anurock.dev/src/pages/updates/posts/introducing-anurock-dev.md

 [AnuRock.dev](https://anurock.dev) is a small attempt to highlight the criticality of best practices, and make these seemingly "boring" aspects of software engineering compelling and fun to use in everyday coding.

-It will be my endeavour to share at least one insight that will help you in your journey to becoming a better software engineer.
+It will be my endeavour to share at least one insight per week that will help you in your journey to becoming a better software engineer.
 My medium of choice is video but I might occasionally take to audio podcasts and written articles.

 I'm a person who likes to experiment and read books.
 The insights I share are a mix of my battle-tested experiences and wisdom extracted from books.